Transaction basics

 BolePix-specific fields

-due_date: Payment due date in YYYY-MM-DD format (required, must be after today)expiration_in_days_after_due_date: Days after due date before expiration (0-59, default: 0)discount: Optional discount configurationamount: Fixed discount amount in cents (for FIXED modality)percentage: Discount percentage (for PERCENTAGE modality)modality:FIXEDorPERCENTAGEuntil_date: Date until which discount applies (must be before or equal to due_date)
+due_date: Payment due date in YYYY-MM-DD format (required, must be today or later)expiration_in_days_after_due_date: Days after due date before expiration (0-59, default: 0)discount: Optional discount configurationamount: Fixed discount amount in cents (for FIXED modality)percentage: Discount percentage (for PERCENTAGE modality)modality:FIXEDorPERCENTAGEuntil_date: Date until which discount applies (must be before or equal to due_date)

 fine_percentage: Fine percentage applied after due date (0.01-100%)monthly_interest_percentage: Monthly interest divided by 30 and applied per day after due date (0.01-100%)